nuxeo-sandbox/nuxeo-quota-webui/README.md

 3. Deploy your Studio project

+#### Error Handling
+When a user uploads content that makes the container reaches its quota, the error displayed in the UI is not explicit.
+The creation dialog just displays that "an error occurred" (The error is explicit in `server.log`).
+We are missing some error bubbling and handling to make it clear to the end user that they reached the quota.

 ## Possible `TODO`

-The work done works well, converting the deprecated JST actions to Automation operations called by the UI is a valid pattern.
+Converting the deprecated JSF actions to Automation operations called by the UI is a valid pattern that works well.

 At platform level, a [Pull request](https://doc.nuxeo.com/nxdoc/contributing-to-nuxeo/) contributing Nuxeo source code could be made, adding all this to the `nuxeo-quota` core code that is available in the platform (listeners that check the quotas, activation/de-activation of quotas, etc.).
 So, things that could be done:

-* Move the java code of this plugins (operations, etc.) to the nuxeo-quota module
+* Move the java code of this plugin (operations, etc.) to the nuxeo-quota module
+* WebUI: Bubble the error when the quota is reached
-* Tune the UI, make it look, maybe, a bit better.
+* Tune the UI global look & feel, make it look, maybe, a bit better.